dmsc/tbxl-parser/README.md

             is output anyway.
             The default is 120 characters (the standard Atari Editor limit)

-- `-l`  Output long (readable) listing instead of minimized.
+- `-l`  Output long (readable) listing, suitable for editing, with ASCII end of lines and lowercase statements.

+- `-s`  Output a short, minimized listing, with ATASCII end of lines.
+The default output file name is the same as input with `.lst` extension added.

 - `-b`  Output a binary tokenized file instead of a listing.
 The  default output file name is the same as input with `.bas` extension added.
+Note that this is the default behaviour.

 - `-x`  In binary output mode, writes null variable names, making the program unlistable.